ptsgrn/advent-of-code/README.md

 # advent-of-code by ptsgrn
+> Since 2024, this repo is a adaptation of https://github.com/adrianklimek/advent-of-code-bun

 This is my repo for the [Advent of Code](https://adventofcode.com/) challenges.
 I'm using [Bun](https://bun.sh) to run the code.